EpicOrange/riichi_advanced/documentation/documentation_json.md

 - pon: `[[0, 0]]`.
 Only one possibility, which is two tiles matching the discard.
 - pair: `[[0]]`.
 Only one possibility, which is one tile matching the discard.

 Call buttons _must_ have `call_available` as one of the conditions in `show_when`.
-This condition checks whether the last discard matches the call specification.
+This condition ensures that the last discard matches the call specification.
 If you don't check that, and click the call button, the game will crash.

 The final moving part is the top-level `interruptible_actions` key, which is an array of action names that can be interrupted.

 Here the internal `play_tile` action is made interruptible, and so after every `play_tile` action, the game will check the `show_when` button condition for each button to see if it should appear.
 Without this key, it will only check for buttons at the start of each game.

-Even if an action, like `"draw"`, is made interruptible by inclusion in the top-level `interruptible_actions` array, one can specify the action name `"uninterruptible_draw"` instead of `"draw"` to have the engine ignore the interrupt.
+Even if an action, like `"draw"`, is made interruptible by inclusion in the top-level `interruptible_actions` array, one can specify the action name `"uninterruptible_draw"` instead of `"draw"` to have the engine run `draw` without generating an interrupt.
 This is useful because every interrupt requires recalculating all buttons for all players, and sometimes you don't need or want that.

 ## Conditions with arguments and complex conditions